 YES.
-When Yoga Alliance International - Australia developed and announced the temporary provision online in March 2020 to allow its member schools with currently - active or already-scheduled teacher trainings running, we believed that the need for it would be short-term.
-It is now clear that this need is not short-term, nor are communities likely to return exactly to the way they operated before the pandemic which has also shined a light on what many have long debated—that developing highly trained and prepared yoga teachers can be done with a combination of in-person and online (live and pre-recorded) teaching, as long as the guidelines and parameters for doing so are clear and responsible, and schools have the necessary knowledge, tools, and resources.
+When Yoga Alliance International developed and announced the temporary provision online in March 2020 to allow its member schools with currently - active or already-scheduled teacher trainings running, we believed that the need for it would be short-term.
+It is now clear that this need is not short-term, nor are communities likely to return exactly to the way they operated before the pandemic which has also shined a light on what many have long debated—that developing highly trained and prepared yoga teachers can be done with a combination of in-person and online teaching (live and pre-recorded) if the guidelines and parameters for doing so are clear and responsible, and schools have the necessary knowledge, tools, and resources.

 Can I only do live classes for the Teacher Training?

 You can do a variety of pre-recorded, however, live streaming classes is mandatory to stimulate the “class” experience.